sanjeevprasada/AtlantaCrime/README.md

 #### Abdurrahmane Rikli, Gabriel Leventhal-Douglas, Kevin Tynes, Aayush Dubey, and Sanjeev Prasada

 ![Atlanta Skyline](http://media.bizj.us/view/img/6139341/atlanta-skyline*750xx3684-2070-0-28.jpg)
+# Introduction
 ## Motivation
 In Atlanta, the overall crime rate is 108% higher than the national average.
 Crime is an ever-present concern.
 With almost 30 thousand crimes a year and a 61% crime rate per capita, Atlanta is one of the 3% most dangerous cities in the United States [1].
 With such issues, the police force cannot deal with crime on a case-by-case basis.
 They need to be directed to crime-heavy areas preemptively.
 Sufficient patrols in crime-heavy areas can be achieved using a prediction model to estimate the areas with the most severe crimes.
 We reviewed literature of machine learning crime prediction methods using spatial [5, 3] and temporal [2] data in conjunction with crime-type.
 We will build upon this prior work by applying these methods to Atlanta crime data and improving predictive model efficiency.

+####What have people already done?
+References are important.

+####What are you trying to do to tackle with your project motivation or problem?
+Help police offers re-allocate and distribute their patrols to areas of higher need.

 ## Dataset (Needs description of features, accessability, etc.)